mtancret/mtancret.github.com/aveksha.md

 <img src="images/aveksha.png" alt="Aveksha logo" align="left" width="300"
 height="125" title="Aveksha logo" class="img"/>

-Aveksha is a harware-software approach for non-intrusively tracing and profiling sensor network nodes.
+Aveksha is a hardware-software approach for non-intrusively tracing and profiling sensor network nodes.
 The hardware prototype we have created is the Telos Debug Board (TDB).
 This board is capable of interfacing with the JTAG port on a Telos (Rev B) mote.
 We will be presenting Aveksha and demoing the TDB at